 Perhaps one the weirder plants, both in name and appearance, that you can have in your garden, but certainly a talking point.
 Usual vigorous basal rosette of slightly toothed leaves and, over a long period in summer, extraordinary rosy pink flowers which leave you in no doubt about the octopus bit of the name.
 Sun or semi-shade.
 Well drained soil.
 18 in....

 Try this if you want a campanula unlike most of those commonly available.
 It has bright green heart-shaped leaves and lovely arching summer sprays of large creamy bell-shaped flowers heavily spotted inside with maroon.
 Sun or semi-shade.
 Well drained soil.
 2 ½ ft.
-1 litre pot.
+2 litre pot.

 Campanula Persicifolia is one of the classic cottage garden plants, and this variety lives up to its name, being beautiful indeed.
 It forms an evergreen rosette of lance-shaped mid-green leaves, from which rise, in early to mid-summer, slender stems clothed in porcelain blue flared bell-shaped flowers.
 Likes the sun.
 Moist but well-drained soil.
 2 to 3...

 SORRY, CURRENTLY SOLD OUT.
 MORE NEXT SEASON.
 This variety has lilac blue petals around a central deep blue eye, which rise up on wiry stems above a rosette of toothed silvery grey leaves.
 The big silvery buds, which precede the flowers, are themselves very attractive.
 Likes sun and well drained soil.
 2 to 3 feet.
 1 litre pot.

 SORRY, CURRENTLY SOLD OUT.
 MORE NEXT SEASON.This version of Cupid’s Dart has pure white ruffled petals around a central purplish eye, which rise up on wiry stems above a rosette of toothed silvery grey leaves.
 The big silvery buds, which precede the flowers, are themselves very attractive.
 Likes sun and well drained soil.
 2-3 ft.
 1 litre pot.

+AVAILABLE AGAIN 2016.
 This plant, which is happiest in poor soil, seems to bloom all the time, with clusters of fragrant rich red flowers, which will attract butterflies.
 The leaves are fleshy and grey-green.
 The stuff of hot dusty summer days in the British countryside.
 Try it in the crevices of a wall.
 Full sun.
 Any soil.
 2 ft.
 1 litre pot.

 The second part of the name rather gives it away – this is a big one…..a giant scabious, in fact, with lots of primrose or ivory coloured flowers on tall wiry stems above a basal rosette of suitably substantial toothed leaves.
 Not easily missed.
 Full sun.
 Moist but well drained soil.
 6 ft.
 2 litre pot.

 Now this is a properly dwarf Coreopsis which will look equally good at the front of of a border or in a container, forming a small rounded plant smothered in large double golden yellow flowers.
 And it does this from early to late summer.
 Who needs bedding plants?
 Full sun.
 Any well drained soil.
 6-8 in.
 1 litre pot.

-Another favourite variety that grows rather shorter than some, Emily McKenzie has large, slightly drooping flowers in dusky orange with a prominent interior marking of mahogany red.
+READY SUMMER 2015.Another favourite variety that grows rather shorter than some, Emily McKenzie has large, slightly drooping flowers in dusky orange with a prominent interior marking of mahogany red.
 Sun or semi-shade.
 Moist but well drained soil.
 18 in. + 1 litre pot.